belindbl/GIMLI/README.md

-# Project GIMLI User Guide
+# GIMLI Installation and User Guide

-GIMLI (Guided Integrated Maritime Logistics and Intelligence) is a software solution developed to provide collision avoidance and navigation support for a semi-autonomous vessel.
+GIMLI (Guided Integrated Maritime Logistics and Intelligence) is a software solution developed to navigation support for a semi-autonomous vessel.
 This guide outlines the necessary components, installation steps, configuration details, and instructions for running the solution in a simulated environment.

 ---